rosemaryturtle/UCRA/readme.md

 1. Create a directory named after the country of interest (e.g., "DRC", "Sri Lanka").
 This will be the working directory of the repo.
 1. Clone the repo into the working directory.
 All the notebooks and scripts should be in the working directory with no subdirectories.
+That is, for example, the 00_setup notebook should be located at `./00_setup.ipynb`.
 1. Create an ArcGIS Pro project in this directory, without creating a new subdirectory (i.e., the ArcGIS Pro project should be `./*.aprx`).
 1. Run the notebook 00_setup steps 1-6.
 1. Run the 10s notebooks.
-1. While the 10s notebooks are running, run the Google Earth Engine scripts and download all raster outputs into `./output/GEE`.
+1. While the 10s notebooks are running, run the Google Earth Engine scripts for all AOIs and download all raster outputs into `./output/GEE`.
 Typically, the only GEE script needed for a standard UCRA is summer surface temperature: https://code.earthengine.google.com/dc803e30d92f447854b04f690065efdc.
 1. While the GEE scripts are running, download Fathom data into its own subdirectory: `./data/Fathom`, which should in turn have at least the following subdirectories: `fluvial_undefended` and `pluvial`.
 1. Run the 20s notebooks.